 Renewable Energy & By Products

-World’s only palm plantation company with 28 biogas plants and first to develop a palm based Bio-Compressed Natural Gas (Bio-CNG) plant via collaboration with MPOB in 2015 at Sg Tengi Palm Oil Mill
+the first to develop a palm-based Bio-Compressed Natural Gas (Bio-CNG) plant in collaboration with MPOB in 2015 at Sg Tengi Palm Oil Mill.

 The Journey